axtell5000/burger-react/README.md

+A React app where you visually create a burger with ingredients then add to a database

+Uses React, Firebase , Babel and Axios

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>